junxit/us-congress-bills-110/metadata.md

 - 2007-06-20 — Introduced in Senate
 - 2007-06-20 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2007-11-14 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-04-07 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 110-279.
+- 2008-04-07 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 110-279.
+- 2008-04-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 631.